 Know Your Original Contract

-The change order amends the contract you have already agreed on; therefore, it’s important that you’re very familiar with that original contract.
+The change order amends the contract you’ve already agreed on; therefore, you must be very familiar with that original contract.
 The scope of work agreed on will let you analyze the change and help you determine how comfortable you are making that change (and taking on more costs).

 Agree on Costs Before Doing Work

 The project budget will be impacted by the change order, but unless those costs are identified and agreed on, there can be trouble.
 For example, small changes might be considered just part of the original project.
-It’s critical that everyone is on the same page before any work is done.
+Everyone must be on the same page before any work is done.

 Get Your Change in Writing

-It might sound obvious, but a change order form is created to avoid miscommunications.
-Therefore, a handshake or a verbal agreement is not a change order.
+It might sound obvious, but a change order form is created to avoid miscommunication.
+A handshake or a verbal agreement isn’t a change order.
 It can be the spark that sets the change order in motion, but any decisions must be detailed on paper and agreed upon.

 Have a Process in Place